 The Listing description states that the Shrine has “a perfect, diminutive jewel-like quality that transcends conventional church formulas.”

 The chapel is clad with Portland stone externally and has a copper roof, ornamented with four statues of saints, one at each corner.
 There is a large scale relief of the Trinity on the facade above the entrance by the sculptor David John.

 A singular building which combines familiar forms with exotic motifs.

 A first phase of repairs, costing £100,000, was completed in April 2008.
 This consisted of repairs to the leaking copper roof and re-designing a defective rainwater disposal system.

-In 2015, thanks to funding from a number of trusts and foundations, we were able to replace the electrical system which had not been disconnected as unsafe 10 years.
+In 2015, thanks to funding from a number of trusts and foundations, we were able to replace the electrical system which had been disconnected as unsafe.

 There is a great deal still to do to bring this wonderful building back to its former glory.
 We now need to raise approximately £400,000 to complete repairs and introduce new facilities, which will ensure the building can host a wider range of suitable community activities and occasional services of worship.